teuben/study7/README.md

-# study7
+# STUDY7

-Some tools for 'study7'.
+These are tools for 'study7'.
 This will install self-contained versions of python3, casa (V6 optional), QAC and admit.
 Only tested on Linux.

 ## Branches: